 We present results that link the determinant above to the determinant that defines the facets of the cyclic polytope, and where the Vandermonde determinant shows up.
 We start by stating the known result that the Vandermonde matrix is totally positive.
 We then show that the sub-determinants of $A'$ have the same absolute value of the sub-determinants of the Vandermonde matrix. \begin{claim} The Vandermonde matrix

 is totally positive, i.e., all square submatrices of size at most $m+1$ have strictly positive determinants.

 \end{claim}

-\begin{proof} \cite{fekete1912problem} prove that a sufficient condition for total positivity is that all solid minors have positive determinants.
+\begin{proof} This work \cite{fekete1912problem} proves that a sufficient condition for total positivity is that all solid minors have positive determinants.
 A minor is called solid if the indices of its rows and columns are consecutive.
 If this is applied to a Vandermonde matrix, then positivity of solid minors follows from the formula of the Vandermonde determinant, up to factoring out the appropriate (positive) scaling of each row. \end{proof}

 \begin{claim} Let $0 < t_{j_1} < \ldots < t_{j_{m+1}}$ with $j_1<\cdots<j_{m+1}$, we have

 \end{claim}